ngageoint/hootenanny-ui/CONTRIBUTING.md

 only one difference:  **4 space soft tabs always for JavaScript, not 2.**

 No aligned `=`, no aligned arguments, spaces are either indents or the 1 space between expressions.
-No hard managePanel, ever.
+No hard datasets, ever.

 JavaScript code should pass through [ESLint](http://eslint.org/) with no warnings.